lebedov/msgpack-numpy/README.rst

 Usage
 -----
-The easiest way to use msgpack_numpy is to call its monkey patching function after importing the Python msgpack package: ::
+The easiest way to use msgpack-numpy is to call its monkey patching function after importing the Python msgpack package: ::

     import msgpack